Help magnify the impact of all libraries

 News Application Developer, National Public Radio

-The NPR Books team wants to "help you find a great book to read," according to NPR News Application Developer David Eads.
-The team presented their annual recommendations list in the 2014 NPR Book Concierge and has continued the tradition in 2015 and 2016.
+The Books We Love team wants to "help you find a great book to read," according to former NPR News Application Developer David Eads.
+Formerly known as the NPR Books team, they presented their annual recommendations list in the 2014 NPR Book Concierge and has continued the tradition for the past several years.
 This online tool allows users to sort and browse reviewed books based on their own preferences.

 Within a day, David added the Find at Your Library button to the Book Concierge.
-"It was really simple," David explained, because of the WorldCat Search API available for free on OCLC's Developer Network.
+"It was really simple," David explained, because of the free WorldCat Search API.
 "We had the ISBN number, but we didn't have the OCLC number," he said, "but the API could do the lookup for us."
 Once they had the OCLC number, they added it to the Google spreadsheet that serves as a database for the Book Concierge.
 "At that point, we could just create a link to WorldCat.org™, and WorldCat did all the rest."

 "The OCLC API documentation was simple and straight forward.
 We were able to navigate it pretty quickly.
 It was clearly labeled, and it was obvious which API did what.
 Once we had that, we were off to the races."

-Within the first month (beginning in early December 2014), the Book Concierge received more than 766,000 unique views.
-Even though it was the last button to be added, Find at Your Library has been the second most popular button on the page.
+Within the first month (December 2014), the Book Concierge received more than 766,000 unique views.
+Even though it was the last button to be added, Find at Your Library was the second most popular button on the page.
 "More people clicked it than emailed a recommendation or clicked on iBooks, IndieBound, Pinterest, Facebook, Twitter, any of those," David said.
 Only the Amazon link was clicked more often.

 - NPR supports news correspondents in 17 bureaus within the US and 17 more outside the US